 Are there any hiking trails near Fort Hood?
 This is one of the most frequent questions I get asked when people find out that we live here.
 The answer is a simple, YES!
 In fact, I would estimate to say that you could easily find over 500 miles of hiking trails near Fort Hood or within a 2-hour radius of Fort Hood.

 Not interested in driving 2 hours?
-There are over 100 miles of hiking trails with 30 minutes of Fort Hood!
+There are over 100 miles of hiking trails within 30 minutes of Fort Hood!

-Most of these trails I have hiked, and if I have I will link it to the post about it that will typically include video of the trails as well as what rules there are and tips (still working on getting them all posted).
+Most of these trails I have hiked, and if I have I will link it to the post that will typically include video of the trails as well as rules and tips (still working on getting them all posted).

 Note: This list is still a work in progress, so check back often or subscribe to my blog using the form on the right-hand side.

 Ok maybe not right outside the gate, but within 20-30 minutes